yogurt-foundation/yogurt-css-documentation/src/whitespace.md

 ---
 id: whitespace
 title: Whitespace
-description: Utility for sets the whitespace of an element.
+description: Utilities for sets the whitespace of an element.
 layout: default
 ---